prikhi/quickbooks-for-communes/README.rst

 Server
 ######

-We use `Stack`_ to build the server & manage it's dependencies:
+We use `Stack`_ to build the server & manage it's dependencies, with a ``Makefile`` for running common commands :

 .. code:: bash

    cd server
-   stack build
-   stack exec qbfc-server
+   make run

 Configuration is done through YAML files.
 Some sensible defaults are loaded from the ``default-settings.yaml`` file, but this does not contain